-Watch your kids sometime as they dash up and down stairs or dart across the playing field effortlessly.
+Watch your kids sometimes as they dash up and down stairs or dart across the playing field effortlessly.
 They don’t even need to stop to catch their breath!
-We grownups on the other hand might have to pause mid-activity as we gasp for air, breathless.
+We grown-ups, on the other hand, might have to pause mid-activity as we gasp for air, breathless.
 What causes this?
 The lack of aerobic conditioning and good health habits, that’s what.

 Each and every day, we breathe in and out about 20,000 times.
 All this breathing uses every aspect of the respiratory system: the nose, throat, voice box, windpipe, and lungs.
 Many factors including genetics, smoking, pollutants, irritants, and infectious diseases can cause your lungs to develop problems and age faster than normal.
 If the air you breathe is dirty or polluted, your respiratory system will filter out the toxins… but only if your respiratory system is healthy.